rl1987/trickster.dev/tricksterblog/content/post/sending-mass-dms-on-reddit-through-api.md

 password=[REDACTED]
 ```

-Once that is available in the same directory as our code, we can initialize the `Reddit` object like this:
+Once this file is available in the same directory as our code, we can initialize the `Reddit` object like this:

 ```python
 reddit = praw.Reddit("bot", user_agent="some user agent")